 - ShadowStackPush4B: Decrements the shadow stack pointer (SSP) by 4 bytes and copies the 4 byte source operand to the top of the shadow stack. - ShadowStackPush8B: Decrements the shadow stack pointer (SSP) by 8 bytes and copies the 8 byte source operand to the top of the shadow stack. - ShadowStackPop4B: Copies 4 bytes at the current top of stack (indicated by the SSP register) to the location specified with the destination operand.
 It then increments the SSP register by 4 bytes to point to the new top of stack. - ShadowStackPop8B: Copies 8 bytes at the current top of stack (indicated by the SSP register) to the location specified with the destination operand.
-It then increments the SSP register by 8 bytes to point to the new top of stack. - shadow_stack_lock_cmpxchg8B(address, new_value, expected_value): this function executes atomically and compares the expected_value to the 8 byte read from memory specified by the address operand using a locked shadow_stack_load.
-If the two values are equal, the new_value is written to memory specified by the address operand using a locked shadow_stack_store.
-If the two values are not equal, then the value read by the locked shadow_stack_load is written back.
-The memory specified by the address operand receives a write cycle without regard to the result of the comparison.
+It then increments the SSP register by 8 bytes to point to the new top of stack. - shadow_stack_lock_cmpxchg8B(address, new_value, expected_value): this function executes atomically and compares the expected_value to the 8 byte read from memory specified by the address operand using a locked shadow-stack load.
+If the two values are equal, the new_value is written to the address using an unlocking shadow-stack store.
+If the two values are not equal, then the value read by the shadow-stack load is written back, also using an unlocking shadow-stack store.
 The function returns the value read from the memory specified by the address operand.